Museum of Occupations and Freedom Fights: Collections

 The non-violent aspect of the resistance is represented by various books, underground publications, documents, and photographs.
-The collection pertaining to the Forest Brothers' armed resistance includes documents and photographs of the partisans.
+The collection about the Forest Brothers' armed resistance includes documents and photographs of the partisans.
 A section devoted to the victims of deportations, arrests, and executions holds photographs, documents, and personal belongings; this collection is continually expanded by donations from the public, seeing the museum as the best means of preserving the materials.

 Controversy

-No exposition devoted to the Holocaust in Lithuania existed in the Museum of Genocide Victims until 2011, despite the fact that more Jews were killed in Lithuania than in Germany, both in relative and absolute numbers, and that only a few historians believe Soviet repression against the Lithuanians constituted a genocide.
+No exposition devoted to the Holocaust in Lithuania existed in the Museum of Genocide Victims until 2011, even though more Jews were killed in Lithuania than in Germany, both in relative and absolute numbers, and only a few historians believe Soviet repression against the Lithuanians constituted a genocide.
 To address international criticism, a small exposition describing the Holocaust in Lithuania was added in 2011.

 In April 2018, after a piece by Rod Nordland in The New York Times quoted Dovid Katz as saying the museum was "a 21st-century version of Holocaust denial", the museum changed its name to the Museum of Occupations and Freedom Fights.
-As of 2020, the museum "focuses almost entirely on the murder of the Lithuanian non-Jewish population, while perpetrators of the Holocaust are lauded as victims in their countries’ struggle against Soviet occupation."
+According to Time Magazine, the museum "focuses almost entirely on the murder of the Lithuanian non-Jewish population, while perpetrators of the Holocaust are lauded as victims in their countries’ struggle against Soviet occupation."